 The answer is vulnerability management

 How can we improve this?
 Being blind for 11 out of 12 months is at least suboptimal.
 The answer is vulnerability management.
-Vulnerability management solutions such as our Website security check and NetCaptain, as well as scanning products such as Nessus or OpenVAS are able to identify more than 100,000 unique vulnerabilities.
+Vulnerability management solutions such as NetCaptain, as well as scanning products such as Nessus or OpenVAS are able to identify more than 100,000 unique vulnerabilities.
 You can think of it as a “hacker in a box”.
 The big difference is that these services give you a real-time overview of the current situation.
 If a new vulnerability is released, you are immediately informed and you do not have to wait a year.
 And let’s be honest: the first thing an expensive security expert does is use the same tooling.

 If you want to test your whole infrastructure for security flaws, make sure you have done your homework.